Countries Implementing Their Own CBAM: UK, Canada, and What's Coming Globally

 Does the UK CBAM Apply to EU-Origin Goods?

 Goods originating in the EU are subject to the UK CBAM, because the UK and EU carbon markets are not linked.
 EU producers exporting to the UK already bear EU ETS costs on their production.
-Whether those EU ETS costs count as a qualifying carbon price deduction under the UK CBAM is an open policy question as of April 2026.
-The UK government has indicated it will establish a deduction mechanism for goods from countries with comparable carbon pricing, but the specific list of qualifying schemes has not been published.
+Whether those EU ETS costs count as a qualifying carbon price deduction under the UK CBAM remains an open policy question as of July 2026.
+HMRC's second technical consultation, covering embedded-emissions calculation, verification, and per-sector system boundaries, closed on 21 May 2026, and the government has said the final secondary legislation will be laid in autumn 2026, with HMRC registration expected to open via the Government Gateway in the final quarter of 2026.
+The specific list of qualifying carbon-pricing schemes for a UK CBAM deduction mechanism has still not been published.
+Separately, formal UK-EU negotiations on linking the two emissions trading systems have been running since January 2026, and a linkage agreement would be a precondition for any mutual CBAM exemption, but as of 11 July 2026 no linkage agreement has been concluded.

 The Double-Payment Problem for UK-EU Trade

 Exporters operating across the UK-EU trade corridor face a potential double-payment scenario that has no current regulatory resolution.
 A UK manufacturer importing steel from Turkey pays UK ETS costs on production and UK CBAM obligations on the imported Turkish steel content.
 When that UK manufacturer then exports finished goods to the EU, EU CBAM applies to the steel content embedded in those goods.
 The EU's Article 9 deduction mechanism requires that the carbon price was "effectively paid" in the country of origin.
-Whether UK CBAM charges paid on inputs qualify for EU Article 9 deduction is unresolved as of April 2026.
+The Commission published a draft implementing regulation on 13 May 2026 setting out how third-country carbon prices will be recognized under Article 9, covering four pathways (emissions trading systems, point-source carbon taxes, fuel-based carbon taxes, and mixed-compliance systems); the consultation on that draft closed 10 June 2026, but the regulation had not been adopted as of 11 July 2026 and does not yet specifically address UK CBAM charges.
+Whether UK CBAM charges paid on inputs qualify for EU Article 9 deduction therefore remains unresolved as of July 2026.

 Exporters should note that this is not a theoretical edge case.
 The UK-EU trade corridor represents one of the highest-volume bilateral goods flows in the world, covering goods in all 7 UK CBAM sectors.